The Only 5 Financial Decisions Affluent Near-Retirees Can Control

 Step 1.
 Understand the Only 5 Things You Can Control in Retirement

-Far too much attention is given to stock market projections, rates of return, the “best” mutual funds, the latest hedge fund, and
+Far too much attention is given to stock market projections, rates of return, the “best” mutual funds, the latest hedge fund, and so many other investment questions.
+Most of those things are either unknowable or impossible to control.
+What’s unknowable?
+Anything in the future.

 Every financial advisor is required by law to tell you that past performance is no guarantee of future returns.
 Yet, many of them talk as if the opposite were true, even though this statement appears on their forms.